Jasper Ridge Biological Preserve: Ecology

 In 1922, Cooper asserted that Jasper Ridge was historically chaparral, and cleared in the nineteenth century to open grasslands, primarily Eurasian wild oats (Avena fatua and Avena barbata).
 Much of the grassland has been replaced by various oaks, especially Coast Live Oak (Quercus agrifolia), and Pacific Madrone (Arbutus menziesii).
 More recently, the oak/madrone forest is being succeeded by specimens of large Douglas fir (Pseudotsuga menziesii) as in the image above.
 In addition there are several groves of second growth Coast Redwoods (Sequoia sempervirens) in the preserve, some in large "fairy rings" indicating that trees of immense girth were cut down in the nineteenth century.

 Academic studies

 The Leslie Shao-ming Sun Field Station was built at Jasper Ridge in 2002.
 It is a 9,800 sqft sustainable, energy efficient green building, with a solar heating system and a 22kW grid-connected photovoltaic system.
 It was the first green building built on campus and was designed for zero net carbon emissions.
 It is home to office space for staff, a laboratory for research, the Jean Lane Environmental Education Classrooms, a reference library, and the Oakmead Herbarium.
 Numerous academic studies and ecological experiments are conducted at Jasper Ridge.

+Mountain lions

+A 2026 study of the presence of mountain lions, which began in 2012, found evidence of trophic cascade.